Payment-Source/.github/PULL_REQUEST_TEMPLATE/web-frontend.md

    - 🆔 Added data-testid attribute to applicable elements for QA automation
    - 💬 Added sufficient code comments
    - 🧑‍💻 Added applicable Amplitude events
-   - 🔁 Considered and tested for backward compatibility
    - ⚠️ Resolved any warning messages in the console (DevTools & Terminal)

 - [ ] **UI/UX**